-- Earned a Master of Science in Nursing from a CCNE- or NLNAC-accredited program with a cumulative GPA of 3.3 of higher - Provide documentation of post-baccalaureate supervised practice hours from an accredited MSN program.
-If there are fewer than 500 supervised practice hours, the DNP program will be tailored to achieve the required minimum of 1.000 hours of post-baccalaureate supervised practice. - Evidence of an unencumbered RN license in the state of practice.
+- Earned a Master of Science in Nursing from a CCNE- or NLNAC-accredited program or any master's in a business/health related degree (e.g. MPH, MBA, MHA) from a regionally accredited school with a cumulative GPA of 3.3 of higher - If the applicant's bachelor's degree is not in nursing, the master's degree must be in nursing. - If the master's degree is not in nursing, the Co-Directors will review the applicant's transcripts and professional experience for evidence of meeting the MSN Essentials. - Non-MSN applicants must be working in the field of nursing/ healthcare, either directly or indirectly. - The program will be longer if the master's degree is not in nursing. - Provide documentation of post-baccalaureate supervised practice hours from an accredited MSN program.
+If there are fewer than 400 supervised practice hours, the DNP program will be tailored to achieve the required minimum of 1,000 hours of post-baccalaureate supervised practice. - Evidence of an unencumbered RN license in the state of practice.
 (State of practice must be part of the SARA compact.) - Completed reference form from three (3) individuals who are able to address the applicant's ability to succeed in a DNP program.
 Individuals completing the reference form should be among the following: - nurse faculty member who has knowledge of the applicant's academic ability - professional work-related colleague or supervisor - if practicing as an APRN, at least one should be from an APRN - if practicing as a nurse leader/executive, one should be from a supervisor who can address the applicant's leadership abilities - Personal essay of 500 words or less that describes the applicant's career goals related to pursuing the clinical doctorate.
-The essay addresses the applicant's current thoughts on their preferred focus for the evidencedbased scholarly project. - · Current resume or curriculum vitae - evidence of currency in nursing practice - Interview with the co-director via video-conferencing
+The essay addresses the applicant's current thoughts on their preferred focus for the evidencedbased scholarly project. - · Current resume or curriculum vitae - evidence of currency in nursing practice

+· Interview with the co-director via video-conferencing

-If the applicant's first language is not English, a TOEFL score of at least 100 on the Internet-based or 600 on written-based test or IELTS score of 6.5 is required.
+If applicant's first language is not English, a TOEFL score of at least 100 on the Internetbased or 600 on written-based test or IELTS score of 6.5 is required.